Bronzeville to Harlem | An American Story

 Installed as the climatic centerpiece of the Peoria Riverfront Museum Gallery known as The Street.
 The sculpture provides an artistic experience unique among any in the nation, an immersion for visitors into the Harlem Renaissance, set to period jazz music and brought to life with expert lighting and an audio narration by actors and the artist himself.

-Artist Preston Jackson has offered the piece as a permanent gift for display at the Peoria Riverfront Museum.
+Artist Preston Jackson has offered the piece as a permanent loan for display at the Peoria Riverfront Museum.

 It takes people from many places on this Earth to speak of who we are as a society.
 This is what this piece is about.
 We are a one-world American society and all must be acknowledged as contributors.